USA Truckload Shipping Logo

 Unclear Requests for Proposal

-One common issue that can lead to tender rejection are poorly structured or vague Requests for Proposal (RFPs).
-If an RFP lacks key details, carriers may reject tenders because they don’t fully understand the scope of the commitment.
+If an RFP lacks key details, carriers may reject tenders because they don’t fully understand the scope of the requested services and commitment.

 Other problems that an unclear RFP can cause include: